Darbepoetin alfa (By injection)

 Treats anemia caused by kidney failure or chemotherapy.

 AranespThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 You should not use it if you had an allergic reaction to darbepoetin alfa, albumin, or polysorbate 80, if you had pure red cell aplasia after receiving darbepoetin alfa or similar medicines, or if you have high blood pressure that is not controlled.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot under your skin or through a needle placed in a vein.
+This medicine is given as a shot under your skin or through a needle placed into a vein.